nayanamangalpalli/calculator-behavior/subtraction.md

 When -  Enters positive and negative number and presses additional -\
         (a---b)

-Then -  repeation of - in odd number considers b as negative\
+Then -  repetition of - in odd number considers b as negative\
         performs subtraction operation\
-        repeation of - in even number considers b as positive\
+        repeatition of - in even number considers b as positive\
         performs addition operation

 ## Scenario: subtraction of decimals